Esther Pohl Lovejoy

-The MacMillan Company, New York 1933.
+The MacMillan Company, New York, 1927.

-In Chapter 15, Lovejoy writes:
+In Chapter 15, Dr Lovejoy wrote:

 In spite of our experience in Erivan in 1920, and at Ismid in 1921, we reckoned with the Turk.
 We should have known better.
 The deportations and massacres of the Christian population of Turkey had been going on for years.
-The Turks had manifestly adopted a radical plan for setting the vexed question of the Christian minorities, by getting rid of these minorities during the confusion the World War, with its aftermath of lesser wars, and oiling the troubled waters later if necessary.
+The Turks had manifestly adopted a radical plan for setting the vexed question of the Christian minorities, by getting rid of these minorities during the confusion of the World War, with its aftermath of lesser wars, and oiling the troubled waters later if necessary.

 Esther Pohl Lovejoy (Director, American Women's Hospitals Service)

 La Mort de Smyrne (The Death of Smyrna), René Puaux